JornWildt/SolidRC/README.md

 Trying to create a re-useable pattern for doing data-entry, validation and querying on data stored in Solid PODs.

-Example case is a logbook for loggin flights with remote controlled aircraft models.
+Example case is a logbook for logging flights with remote controlled aircraft models.

 Related resources:
 - What is Solid? - https://solid.inrupt.com/